horeaporutiu/commercialPaperLoopback/README.md

 This is an application that acts as a front end for interacting with the commercial paper smart contract from the Hyperledger Fabric 1.4 documentation.

+### Steps

+1. Clone this project into your local directory
+2.  run `npm install` in the newly cloned directory
+3.  run `npm start` in the newly cloned directory
+3. Go to http://127.0.0.1:3000/explorer/ and interact with the contract.

 ## Overview
 This application shows how to easily scaffold and get started creating a front-end application to interact with your deployed smart contract.
 This application is an extension to the Hyperledger paper contract developer tutorial,